Chichibu Shrine is just a short walk from Chichibu Station, or about a 10–15 minute walk from Seibu-Chichibu Station.

 Chichibu Shrine

-Chichibu Shrine (秩父神社, Chichibu-jinja) is a historic Shinto shrine in the heart of Chichibu, celebrated for its rich history and artistic beauty.
-The shrine dates back over 1,000 years, with the current structures built in 1592 under the patronage of Tokugawa Ieyasu.
-Its standout feature is the exquisite carvings on the main hall, depicting tigers, dragons, and monkeys.
-These intricate works were created by the same artisans behind Nikko’s famous Toshogu Shrine, adding cultural prestige to this serene urban oasis surrounded by towering trees.
+Chichibu Shrine (秩父神社, Chichibu-jinja) is a historic Shinto shrine nestled in the heart of Chichibu, renowned for both its deep cultural significance and its artistic beauty.
+With a history spanning over 1,000 years, the shrine’s current structures were completed in 1592 under the patronage of Tokugawa Ieyasu.
+The shrine’s most striking feature is the stunningly detailed carvings on the main hall, which depict tigers, dragons, and monkeys.
+These intricate designs were crafted by the same artisans responsible for the renowned carvings at Nikko’s Toshogu Shrine, further elevating the shrine’s cultural standing.
+The tranquil site, surrounded by towering trees, offers a serene escape into history and craftsmanship.

-Just a short walk away is the Chichibu Festival Hall, a museum dedicated to the region’s vibrant festival traditions—especially the Chichibu Night Festival, held every December.
-The hall features an immersive theater, traditional garments, and musical instruments.
-A highlight is the pair of grand festival floats displayed on the first floor, which come alive during scheduled projection mapping shows that use lights and sound to recreate the festive spirit of Chichibu’s most iconic celebration.
+Just a short stroll from the shrine is the Chichibu Festival Hall, a museum dedicated to the vibrant festival traditions of the region, particularly the Chichibu Night Festival, which takes place every December.
+The museum houses an immersive theater, traditional garments, and musical instruments, providing visitors with a deeper understanding of the cultural celebrations.
+A standout feature is the grand pair of festival floats on display on the first floor.
+These floats are brought to life during scheduled projection mapping shows, which use lights and sound to recreate the electrifying atmosphere of Chichibu’s most iconic festival.

 Hours and Fees